Aims

 Is Aims a good Pippit alternative?

-Yes, especially if you want research and creation in one place.
-Pippit is a create-and-publish tool (link-to-video, avatars, posters), while Aims adds built-in competitor ad search across Meta and Instagram, an email archive, and a browser clipper on top of AI product photography, UGC video, product video, and static ads.
-If you only need bulk avatar videos and native publishing, Pippit may be enough; if you want to study winning ads then make your own, Aims fits better.
+Yes, if you want research and creation in one place.
+Pippit makes and publishes content (link-to-video, avatars, posters).
+Aims adds competitor ad search across Meta and Instagram, an email archive, and a browser clipper, on top of product photos, UGC video, product video, and static ads.

-No. Pippit focuses on generating content from your product link or media; it has no feature to search competitors’ live ads or emails.
-Aims includes a built-in ad search across Meta and Instagram plus a Milled-style email archive, so you can find proven creative before you build.
+No. Pippit makes content from your product link; it has no ad or email research.
+Aims has ad search across Meta and Instagram plus a Milled-style email archive, so you can find proven creative before you build.

 Is Pippit good for Shopify sellers?

-It can be — Pippit integrates with Shopify, TikTok Shop, and Amazon and turns a product page into videos and posters, then publishes to social.
-(Its former standalone Shopify app, CapCut Commerce Pro, is no longer listed on the Shopify App Store.)
-Aims also imports Shopify products and adds a brand kit, content library, and competitor/email research that Pippit lacks.
+It can be.
+Pippit connects to Shopify, TikTok Shop, and Amazon and turns a product page into videos and posters (its old standalone Shopify app is no longer listed).
+Aims also imports Shopify products and adds a brand kit, content library, and competitor and email research.

 Partly.
-Pippit’s Image Studio does AI image generation, background removal, batch editing, and posters, but reviewers report basic customization and limited fine control.
-Aims is purpose-built for AI product photography alongside its video and ad-research tools, so product imagery is a core focus rather than a side feature.
+Its Image Studio does AI images, background removal, and posters, but reviewers report basic controls.
+Aims is built for product photography alongside video and research, so product images are a core focus.

 How does pricing compare?

-Pippit is credit-based freemium with an always-free weekly tier (limited to link-to-video and avatars) and paid plans; credits are spent per generation at different rates and can run out fast on avatar-heavy jobs.
-Aims also offers free first creations to try it without commitment.
-Check each vendor’s current pricing page before deciding.
+Pippit is credit-based with a free weekly tier and paid plans; credits run out fast on avatar-heavy jobs.
+Aims is also free to start.
+Check each site for current pricing.

 See why teams switch to Aims

-Research competitors, then generate product photos, video ads, static ads and emails — all in one place.
-Your first creations are free.
+Research competitors, then generate product photos, video ads, static ads, and emails.
+All in one place, and your first creations are free.